barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.4.1 =
+= 1.4.2 =
-Release date 08 May 2023
+Release date 03 September 2023

- * Updated the webpack config
+ * Added the security policies
- * Tested up to WordPress 6.2
+ * Tested up to WordPress 6.3

 See changelog.txt for more details.